w3c/web-locks/README.md

 ## Concepts

-A _resource_ is just a name (string) chosen by the web application.
+A _name_ is just a string chosen by the web application to represent an abstract resource.

-A _scope_ is a set of one or more resources.

 A _mode_ is either "exclusive" or "shared".

-A _lock request_ is made by script for a particular _scope_ and _mode_.
+A _lock request_ is made by script for a particular _name_ and _mode_.
 A scheduling algorithm looks at the state of current and previous requests, and eventually grants a lock request.

-A _lock_ is granted request; it has the _scope_ and _mode_ of the lock request.
+A _lock_ is granted request; it has the _name_ of the resource and _mode_ of the lock request.
 It is represented as an object returned to script.

-As long as the lock is _held_ it may prevent other lock requests from being granted (depending on the scope and mode).
+As long as the lock is _held_ it may prevent other lock requests from being granted (depending on the name and mode).

 A lock can be _released_ by script, at which point it may allow other lock requests to be granted.

-#### Resources and Scopes
+#### Resources Names

-The _resource_ strings have no external meaning beyond the scheduling algorithm, but are global across browsing contexts within an origin.
+The resource _name_ strings have no external meaning beyond the scheduling algorithm, but are global across browsing contexts within an origin.
 Web applications are free to use any resource naming scheme.
 For example, to mimic [IndexedDB](https://w3c.github.io/IndexedDB/#transaction-construct)'s transaction locking over named stores within a named database, an origin might use `db_name + '/' + store_name` (with appropriate restrictions on allowed names).

-The _scope_ concept originates with databases, and is present in the web platform in [IndexedDB](https://w3c.github.io/IndexedDB/#transaction-scope).
-It allows atomic acquisition of multiple resources without multiple asynchronous requests and the risk of deadlock from fragile algorithms.

 #### Modes and Scheduling

 The _mode_ property and can be used to model the common [readers-writer lock](http://en.wikipedia.org/wiki/Readers%E2%80%93writer_lock) pattern.
-If a held "exclusive" lock has a resource in its scope, no other locks with that resource in scope can be granted.
-If a held "shared" lock has a resource in its scope, other "shared" locks with that resource in scope can be granted - but not any "exclusive" locks.
+If an "exclusive" lock is held, no other locks with that name can be granted.
+If "shared" lock is held, other "shared" locks with that name can be granted - but not any "exclusive" locks.
 The default mode in the API is "exclusive".

 Additional properties may influence scheduling, such as timeouts, fairness, and so on.

-The model for granting lock requests is based on the transaction model for [IndexedDB](https://w3c.github.io/IndexedDB/), with IDB's "readwrite" transactions the equivalent of "shared" locks and "readonly" transactions the equivalent of "exclusive" locks.
-One way to conceptualize this is to consider an ordered list of held locks and requested locks within an origin &mdash; here identified with numbers &mdash; with their respective scopes and
-modes:

-* Held:
-  * #1: scope: ['a'], mode: "exclusive"
-  * #2: scope: ['b'], mode: "shared"
-* Requested:
-  * #3: scope: ['b'], mode: "shared"
-  * #4: scope: ['a', 'b'], mode: "exclusive"
-  * #5: scope: ['b'], mode: "shared"
-  * #6: scope: ['c'], mode: "exclusive"

-At this point, two locks (#1, #2) are held.
-Request #3 can be granted immediately since it is for a "shared" lock on 'b' and #2 is also a "shared" lock on 'b'.
-Request #4 is for an exclusive lock on both 'a' and 'b'; it must wait for all of locks #1, #2 and #3 to be released before it can be granted.
-Request #5 arrived after request #4 and has overlapping scope, so it is blocked until #4 is granted then released.
-(See Q&A below.)
-The scope of request #6 doesn't overlap with any other held or requested lock, so it can be granted immediately.

-New requests get appended to the end of the list.
-Any lock release, request, or aborted request causes the state to be evaluated, with requests considered in order to determine if they can be granted.

 ## API Proposal